Part 2, Chapter 9

-This chapter explains how to handle connections in Hibernate and how to monitor their usage as well as the statement that get automatically generated, and the table of content looks like this:
+This chapter explains how to handle connections in Hibernate and how to monitor their usage as well as the statement that gets automatically generated, and the table of contents looks like this:

 The connection provider has a very serious impact on the overall application performance, so this chapter goes through the most common ConnectionProvider implementations and explains which are the most suitable for a high-performance OLTP system.

-Hibernate has many subtleties, and one of the least known connection-related configuration option is the JTA release mode.
+Hibernate has many subtleties, and one of the least known connection-related configuration options is the JTA release mode.

 In this chapter, I will explain when it’s safe to override the default after_statement release mode and how much performance does it buy you.